michaelbolanos/home-assistant-door-sensor/README.md

 ### 3. **Zigbee Coordinator & HA Reboot Order**
 - Found that rebooting the **Zigbee Coordinator first**, then **Home Assistant**, helps refresh the system and improve device stability.

-## Home Assistant YAML Configuration & Customization
+## Home Assistant YAML Configuration, Customization & Community Contributions
 This automation is configured in Home Assistant's YAML file under Automations and can be managed via the UI.

 ### Custom YAML Code & Entity ID Changes